bparanj/crystal/electronics/experiments/queue/rc-differentiator.md

+PENDING

+Run the experiment

-In Tinkercad, you can design a simple experiment to create and observe an RC Differentiator Circuit.
-This circuit will produce a voltage output that represents the rate of change of the input signal, effectively “differentiating” it.
-Here’s a step-by-step guide to building and testing this in Tinkercad:
+experiment to create and observe an RC Differentiator Circuit.
+This circuit will produce a voltage output that represents the rate of change of the input signal, effectively differentiating it.

 ### Components